petergridge/Irrigation-V5/readme_new.md

   program: test
 ```
 *program_turned_off*
-- completed:  indicates the program was not teminated during the run by a sensor or manually
+- completed:  indicates the program was not terminated during the run by a sensor or manually
 ```
 event_type: irrigation_event
 data: